-All Clark County housing programs for people who are homeless or at-risk of homelessness are accessible through the Housing Solutions Center or call 360-695-9677.
+All Clark County housing programs for people who are homeless or at-risk of homelessness are accessible through the Housing Solutions Center at 360.695.9677.

-General resource information is available by dialing “211” or at 211info.org.
+General resource information is available by dialing 2-1-1 or online at 211info.org.

-- Provides an estimated $12 million/year for housing and services for homeless persons statewide.
+- An estimated $12 million/year is provided for housing and services for homeless persons statewide.

-- State must develop a ten-year plan to address homelessness, and report results annually.
+- The State must develop a ten-year plan to address homelessness, and report the results annually.

-- Both state and local plans must minimally aim to reduce homelessness by 50% in ten years (2015).
+- Both state and local plans must minimally aim to reduce homelessness by 50 percent in ten years (2015).